-With the Cheltenham Festival just around the corner, we’ve cast our eye over six of the favourites at this year’s meeting.
+With the Cheltenham Festival just around the corner, we’re casting our eye over six of the favourites at this year’s meeting.

-All six of our picks are short-priced favourites.
-But we think only three will go on to justify their status come the start of the Festival on Tuesday 13th March.
+All six of our picks head the market in their respective races.
+But we think only three will go on to justify their status come to the start of the Festival on Tuesday 12th March 2019.